JSON Encode / Decode Processors

 • Representative JSON object

-Enter either a list of property names (or JSON paths) or a representative JSON object string into the entry field provided and press “Apply”.
-The JSON Decoder processor will expect any connected input tag to be of type “string”, which needs to be a JSON object containing the entered property names or a JSON object matching the entered representative JSON object.
-When tags are connected to the processor then output tags are generated for each entered property or for each property within the representative JSON object.
+Enter either a list of property names (or JSON paths), a representative JSON object string beginning with {, or a JSON array beginning with [ (Dataristix version 1.11073 or later) into the entry field provided and press “Apply”.
+The JSON Decoder processor will expect any connected input tag to be of type “string”, which needs to be a JSON object containing the entered property names, or a JSON object or array matching the entered representative JSON object.

 Examples